Slide-in Bathtubs: The Basics

 Pros:

-- Easy Access: This type of tub makes it easier for users of varying ability levels to enjoy a warm, soothing bath.
+- Easy Access: This type of tub can make it easier for users of varying ability levels to enjoy a warm, soothing bath.

-- Future-Proof: Due to the versatility in transfer styles these tubs allow, this type of tub can make it possible to enjoy the pleasure of soaking in a hot bath until age 100 and beyond.
+- Future-Proof: Due to the versatility in transfer styles slide in tubs will allow for, this type of tub can make it possible to enjoy the pleasure of soaking in a hot bath until age 100 and beyond.

-- Wait Time: You cannot pre-fill the tub with water because if you did, you would flood the bathroom when you opened the door to climb in.
-So, in other words, you must enter the tub first and then sit naked patiently waiting for the tub to fill up.
-At the end of the bath, you will have to sit naked and wet patiently waiting until all the water has drained out before you can open the door and exit.
+- Wait Time: You cannot pre-fill a Slide-in tub with hot water prior to climbing in because if you were to, the water would escape when you opened the door to climb in.
+You must instead first enter the tub and then sit naked patiently waiting for the tub to fill up.
+At the end of the bath, you’ll likewise have to sit naked and wet patiently waiting until all the water has drained out before you can open the door to exit.

 - Higher Utility Bills: If you use the tub regularly, your utility bills will increase due to the amount of water it takes to fill the tub and the electricity required to heat the water.

 - Maintenance: The door seal will periodically need to be replaced over the years.
-If the model has an electronic door, then it can be assumed the components will need intermittent maintenance.
+And, if the model has an electronic door, then it is reasonably safe to assume that the components will need some intermittent maintenance over the years, as well.

 Slide-in Tubs on Amazon.com